Enhanced stability of pressure relief valves: mechanistic design and analysis: Analysis of enhanced stability valves

-We have repeated ths simulations in Fig.~\ref{fig: PSTool examples - blowdown} for a large range of flow rates and inlet pipe lengths.
+We have repeated the simulations in Fig.~\ref{fig: PSTool examples - blowdown} for a large range of flow rates and inlet pipe lengths.
 The results are shown in Fig.~\ref{fig: stability_enhanced_diagram}, where we have zoomed in on the higher mass flow rates.
 We find qualitatively the same result as in Fig.~\ref{fig: PSTool examples - blowdown} for all flow rates $q$ up to capacity, and for all pipe lengths $L$ that we have simulated.
-For comparison, the solid line in the figure shows the stability threshold (maximum pipelength $L$ for the unmodified valve.
+For comparison, the solid line in the figure shows the stability threshold (maximum pipe length $L$ for the unmodified valve.

-To investigate the influence of corfficient of restitution on the stability of our modlified valve, we have repeated the computation in Fig.~\ref{fig: stability_enhanced_diagram}, but now keeping the flow rate fixed and allowing the coefficient of restitution $r$ to vary, along with the pipelength $L$.
+To investigate the influence of coefficient of restitution on the stability of our modified valve, we have repeated the computation in Fig.~\ref{fig: stability_enhanced_diagram}, but now keeping the flow rate fixed and allowing the coefficient of restitution $r$ to vary, along with the pipe length $L$.
 Now we find that the stability area is greatly reduced as we take values of $r=1$ (which corresponds to no energy dissipation at impact).
 As the diagram shows there are three different kinds of instability that we observe, depending on whether non-decaying chatter is triggered on valve opening, valve closing or both.